Structure and Services

 A Team of Advisors

-The team is composed of advisors assigned to different unions.
-They have a threefold mandate: to advise on the interpretation of working conditions, train local union representatives and to defend the members, whether at a grievance arbitration or at the Commission des lésions professionnelles, a tribunal related to the Act respecting industrial accidents and occupational diseases.
+The advisors are assigned to three different unions.
+They have a three-part mandate: to advise on the interpretation of working conditions, to train local union representatives and to defend our members, whether in grievance arbitration or before the Tribunal administratif which exists under the Act Respecting Industrial Accidents and Occupational Diseases.

 In addition to this team, there are also various CSQ consultants working on issues related to provincial negotiations, pension plans, group insurance, professional action, communications, action-research, etc.